 The report identified a malicious web shell on a client’s website, greececruiseexcursions.com.
 It went on to explain that once a web shell is in place, an attacker can upload files, execute commands on the server, and even use the server to send spam.

 While the situation was critical, the good news is that a hacked WordPress website can be cleaned and restored.
-If you’re wondering how to recover hacked website, read on.
+If you’re wondering how to recover a hacked website, read on.

 Step-by-Step Guide to Learn How to Recover Hacked Websites